hsanchez7934/swapibox/README.md

 Robbie Greiner & Hector Sanchez

-This application fetches data from the Star Wars API (SWAPI) and displays it on the page using React.
-User can click on cards to favorite them.
-Also utilizing local storage to save data after initial fetch and save favorites.
+## App Description
+This application retrieves data from the Star Wars API https://swapi.co/.
+The application renders movie data for the user in the form of cards.
+The user is able to favorite/unfavorite cards.

+This project was design to develop my ability to write asynchronous code, deal with nested fetch calls, fetch data from an api, manipulate data, build a successful application using React.js, effectively test React components, and build a functioning application in a collaborative work environment.

 Link to assignment repo: http://frontend.turing.io/projects/swapi-box.html